jasonmm/compojure-wiki/Getting-Started.md

 lein ring server-headless
 ```

-The dev server will find a free port and open a browser window for you.
+The dev server will start up on port 5000.
 If you make a change to one of the source files, it will automatically reload it for you.